Landfill Energy Facts

 - The City saves about $20,000/yr because it no longer has to filter landfill gas from Phase II.
 The State required the filtering to avoid odor problems near residential areas.

-- The City of Ann Arbor owns the electric generation system and Michigan Cogeneration Systems operates it.
+- The City of Ann Arbor owns the electric generation system and Landfill Energy Systems operates it.

 - Michigan Public Act 2 allows public utilities to pay extra for energy from waste.
 Detroit Edison agreed to pay 5.75 cents/kWh for the Ann Arbor landfill electricity.